-Plant hormones, or phytohormones (Greek: hormone – inducing, causing), are low-molecular-weight organic compounds that participate in the interaction of cells, tissues and organs.
+Plant growth regulators, or plant hormones, phytohormones (Greek: hormon – inducing, causing), are low-molecular-weight organic compounds that participate in the interaction of cells, tissues and organs.
 They are needed in small amounts to initiate and regulate physiological and morphological processes of plant ontogenesis.

 - Mineral fertilizers